drmowinckels/drmowinckels.github.io/content/blog/2024/02-01_teaching-unlocks/index.md

 ![](images/reveal_superimposed.png)

 In the stress and responsibility of hosting a workshop, I could not get my head calm enough to see what was happening.
-But my learners payed more attention to what I was saying than myself, and one noted that level three headings (`###`) do no toggle new slides.
+But my learners payed more attention to what I was saying than myself, and one noted that level three headings (`###`) do not toggle new slides.
 And then I could understand.

 The level 1 heading for this css, places the heading in the middle of the slide, vertically, and as such, it will superimpose on the remaining content of the slide.